Low-Effort & Juicy Oven-Roasted Pork Chops

 - Olive oil

-- Kosher salt and freshly ground black pepper: To season everything
+- Kosher salt and freshly ground black pepper:, to season everything

 - Fresh peaches: pits removed and sliced into wedges